chisfy/SQL-Backend-MVC/README.md

 <p align="center">
 It is based off a dog daycare, there are 2 tables to establish a one to many relationship between them; Dogs, Owners and in this database you can assign an Owner to a Dog with a few error handles.
-I created a database in ElephantSQL and created an API incorporating it into request handles, this uses various HTTP methods (GET, DELETE, POST & PATCH) to interact with the SQL database.
+I created a database in ElephantSQL and created an API incorporating it into request handles, this uses various HTTP methods (GET, DELETE, POST & PATCH) to interact with the SQL database, the HTTP methods have also been tested, to ensure they work as intended.
 This has been built following the Model View Controller Pattern & Express Server router.
 </p>